Seville in 5 Day: a guidebook for getting the most out of your visit

 Through a detailed and beautiful tile work, the different cultures of the national territory are represented on the bench.

 Beyond this, the Plaza de España is a must-see if you are in Seville.
-In addition to the institutional buildings there, what stands out the most are its two towers, which can be seen from various points of the city.
+In addition to the institutional buildings there, what stands out the most are its two towers, which can be seen from several points of the city.
 I advise you to book a tour of the Plaza España in which you will discover all the secrets of this emblematic place and also take a walk through the covered gallery that connects the two towers.

 Book a tour of the Plaza España